chaconnewu/awesome-augmented/awesomes/awesome-zsh-plugins.md

   <a href="https://github.com/unixorn/zsh-quickstart-kit">
    zsh-quickstart-kit
   </a>
   - A simple quickstart for using zsh with zgen.
-This includes a curated collection of plugins, and will automatically configure zsh to use zgen to load them.
+This includes a curated collection of plugins, and will automatically configure zsh to use zgen to load them, configures zgen to periodically automatically update itself, the plugins, and the quickstart kit itself.
   <sup>
-   &#9733 49, pushed 78 days ago
+   &#9733 49, pushed 202 days ago
   </sup>
  </li>
 </ul>